DPDK/dpdk/doc/guides/nics/enic.rst

   - ``rx_good_bytes`` (ibytes) always includes VLAN header (4B) and CRC bytes (4B).
     This behavior applies to 1300 and older series VIC adapters.
-    1400 series VICs do not count CRC bytes, and count VLAN header only when VLAN stripping is disabled.
   - When the NIC drops a packet because the Rx queue has no free buffers, ``rx_good_bytes`` still increments by 4B if the packet is not VLAN tagged or VLAN stripping is disabled, or by 8B if the packet is VLAN tagged and stripping is enabled.
 This behavior applies to 1300 and older series VIC adapters.
-1400 series VICs do not increment this byte counter when packets are dropped.

 - **RSS Hashing**